rzzzwilson/Random-Stuff/webELoss/api.rst

 If the subtitle parameter is omitted the graph will have no subtitle.
 If *both* title parameters are missing then the graph will have no titles at all.

+The width of the top margin will vary depending on the presence or absence of titles.

 X Axis
 ------